prabhuignoto/react-chrono/README.md

 ### 🎭 Custom icons for the Timeline

-To use custom icons in the timeline, pass in the collection of images.
+To use custom icons in the timeline, pass in the collection of images between the `chrono` tags wrapped in a container.

 The icons are sequentially set (i.e) the first image you pass will be used as the icon for the first timeline item and so on.

 Please make sure to pass in the image collection inside a container with a special className `chrono-icons`.
-This convention is mandatory as the component uses this class name to pick the images.
+This convention is mandatory as the component uses this `class name` to pick the images.

  ```sh
   <chrono items={items} mode="VERTICAL_ALTERNATING">